realestate-com-au/pact-jvm-provider-spring-mvc/README.md

 The content of `@ProviderState` should be exactly the same as one of the provider state in the pact JSON file, otherwise an error will be thrown.

+If your method in controller returns a `DeferredResponse` instead of immediate response like `EntityResponse`, you need to add `deferredResponseInMillis` with a value greater than `0` in `ProviderState`, like:

+    @ProviderState("my-service forbids a request with invalid token", deferredResponseInMillis = 1000)

 ### uriPathEq

 You can use the `uriPathEq` exposed by object `PactRunner` to check if two URIs path equal to each other without the host part,